 Why isn’t mindfulness working for me?

-So how come it’s not working, you might ask, because you probably feel like none of those things after a few days doing mindfulness meditations.
+So how come it’s not working, you might ask because you probably feel like none of those things after a week or two doing mindfulness meditations.

 However, that starting point of using mindfulness meditation to find self-improvement is, apparently, backwards.